December 7, 1941. For some people, it is just a date in history.

-For Benjamin Vinci of Port Chester, New York, it was the date
+Benjamin Vinci of Port Chester, New York, it was the date that his life

-basic training within a few weeks at Fort Eustis in Virginia.
+training within a few weeks at Fort Eustis in Virginia.
+He was sent

 "